Tarmean/tarmean.github.io/branch_and_bound.md

 ## Memoization (for real this time)

 We can add caching with yet another state monad, we only need to produce a cache key for the arguments to the cached function.
 For Wordle we can do this as 5 `Word32` arguments that encode a bitset.
 If letter `a` can still occur in position `1`, then the first bit in the first `Word32` is set.
-This becomes rather janky if we guess a word in which a letter occurs multiple times because we cannot store frequency information like `letter a must appear twice in unkown positions`.
+This becomes rather janky if we guess a word in which a letter occurs multiple times because we cannot store frequency information like `letter a must appear twice in unknown positions`.
 It works well enough to find an optimal solution and is reasonably memory efficient, though.

 But the context sensitivity strikes again.
-If we first compute a solution at depth 4 we prune whenever we go above depth 6, so we only consider solutions of height 2 or less.
-If we later encounter the same arguments at depth 3 then we have to reconsider previously pruned solutions, maybe some solution is mostly flat but has a single length-three guess chain.
+If we first compute a solution at depth 4, we prune whenever we go above depth 6, so we only consider solutions of height 2 or less.
+If we later encounter the same arguments at depth 3 then we must reconsider previously pruned solutions, maybe some solution is mostly flat but has a single length-three guess chain.
 On the other hand, if we found an amazingly great solution that has only depth 2 then we should use the cached result.

-A simple solution is to cache by key and context, and allowing a single call to emit solutions for multiple contexts.
+A simple solution is to cache by key and context and allowing a single call to emit solutions for multiple contexts.
 This means a result with depth 2 is inserted in the cache at depths `[1..4]`, and independently merged at each level.

     newtype Caching k c o a = Caching { unCaching :: State (M.Map k (M.Map c o)) a }
         deriving (Functor, Applicative, Monad)

- Some subproblems (guessing `pizza` first) take longer to compute, but because they usually get pruned before finishing we don't actually cache their cost.
+ Some subproblems (guessing `pizza` first) take longer to compute, but because they usually get pruned before finishing, we don't actually cache their cost.
 We can exploit the polymorphism by inserting `Either MinCost RealCost` in the cache, storing some lower bound as `Left` if we prune early.
 This makes it more likely that we can use the cache when computing the `min_cost` heuristic, letting us prune earlier in bad search areas.

 ## Rambly Ending

 And that's everything I wanted to cover.

-I do not think I actually would use this approach. `-XApplicativeDo` is immensely hard to reason about, and the wrong batching could cause orders of magnitude slowdown in a search.
+I do not think I would use this approach. `-XApplicativeDo` is immensely hard to reason about, and the wrong batching could cause orders of magnitude slowdown in a search.
 Using newtypes in the style of the `async` library on the other hand seems reasonable.

-The Caching strategy, and creating multiple entries in a map, seems fairly inefficient.
-It'd  be much worse for contexts with partial orderings, maybe storing a list of cache entries as an lru cache or compressing them with chain decomposition could work.
+The Caching strategy, and creating multiple entries in a map, seems inefficient.
+It’d be much worse for contexts with partial orderings, maybe storing a list of cache entries as an lru cache or compressing them with chain decomposition could work.
- We could add a fancier search monad than `Stream` to mix in best first search/cyclic best first search, or add fancier pruning strategies.
+ We could add a fancier search monad than `Stream` to mix in best first search/cyclic best first search or add fancier pruning strategies.

 For a deep dive into the world of branch-and-bound algorithms [this paper seems like a good overview](https://www.sciencedirect.com/science/article/pii/S1572528616000062).